delthas/SWRSToys/README.md

 ## Building

 Install Visual Studio (or CMake and the Visual C++ Build Tools).

+If on VS2015 (or older?): Open a commmand prompt and enter `git submodule init && git submodule update && cmake .`

-Import the directory into Visual Studio, it will be recognized automatically.
+If on something newer: Import the directory into Visual Studio, it will be recognized automatically.

 MinGW and Cygwin are not supported (`__thiscall` is needed in order to be compatible with the base game).